Gen3Sec/gen3sec.github.io/_posts/2020-04-06-blogging-platform.md

 Then, just about the time you get frightened away by the technical necessities, apps like [Forestry](https://app.forestry.io/) step in and give you a free WYSIWYG front end where you can write a post almost exactly like you would in WordPress making the process crazy simple.

 All in all, GitHub Pages is a fantastic blogging platform and fits all of my needs perfectly.
-I suspect it would fit the majority
+I suspect it would fit the majority use-cases.
+I would at least check it out before spending money on a different platform.

+I will do a step-by-step write-up and standing-it-up as soon as I can.
+If you have questions before then, drop them in the comments.
+I'm happy to help if you are interested.